 I tested and experimented a bit the tools available on the market for the exercise and to verify what system is the more trustable for me as an artist and consultant.
-Let's take it back together step by step and I will show you how I registered my own version of the Joconde alias my vision of the iconic Mona Lisa from Leonardo da Vinci.
+Let's take it back together step by step and I will show you the card of our property in Palm Jumeirah, Dubai, 57545, United Arab Emirates.

 Most often, NFTs are representations, illustrations, animated motions and images in PNG, GIF, WEBP, MP4 or even mixed media with MP3 format but must not exceed the maximum 30MB on Rarible for example.
 Rarible is a community-governed platform for creating digital assets, with support for the ERC1155 standard which is nothing else than a simple digital token standard created by Enjin.
 This token standard is used to create both fungible (currencies) and non-fungible (digital cards, pets and in-game skins) assets on the Ethereum Network.
 To resume that, by using the Ethereum network (blockchain), ERC-1155 tokens are secure, tradable and immune to hacking which make their signature super unique in this genre.